 This workshop also investigates the threats and challenges to ecosystems and the roles and the role that we can play in protecting them.

-This workshop will be delivered in the Taronga Institute of Science & Learning Habitat Classrooms or Seminar Rooms at Taronga Zoo Sydney and is also available at Taronga Western Plains Zoo Dubbo.
+This workshop is available at Taronga Western Plains Zoo Dubbo.
 See below for further information.

 Watch the videos to discover how ecosystems change when species are removed then reintroduced or even when an ecosystem is facing intence pressures.
 Investigate the role of the Platypus and Booroolong Frog within their ecosystems.
 What are the threats they face?
 How could this affect all other aspects of the ecosystems in which they live?